Khinwasar

-Khinwasar or Khiwasar is a village in Sikar district of Indian state of Rajasthan.
-It is located at a distance of 15 km east of Laxmangarh which is village's Tehsil too.
-It was founded about 200 years back.
-Village has got some signs of old habitations.
+Khinwasar or Khiwasar is a village in Sikar district of the Indian state of Rajasthan.
+It is 15 km east of Laxmangarh which is the village's Tehsil too.
+It was founded in the early 19th century.
+It has some signs of old habitations.

 Demographics

 Of 2,240 people, 1,174 are males and 1,066 are females.
 There are 367 households, making it 6.10 people per household.

 Village government

 Villages under Khinwasar gram Panchayat are J P Nagar, Poshani, Ramchandra Ka Baas and Panlava.

 Transportation

 Khinwasar is connected by a two lane asphalt road to Laxmangarh and Nawalgarh.
 Nawalgarh Railway station, 7 km from Khinwasar is the nearest railway station, which is well connected to Jaipur, Delhi and other cities.

 Games and sports

 Most of the villagers play Football and Cricket and also host annual football tournaments.
 Villagers can be seen playing cards in chaupal (village common area).